At 2,300m, Val Thorens is the highest ski resort in Europe

 Ski-in/ski-out lodging: Le Sherpa

-Val Thorens is the highest ski resort in Europe and one of the most snowsure due to its altitude and north-facing slopes.
+Val Thorens is the highest ski resort in Europe and one of the most snowsure because of its altitude and north-facing slopes.
 The compact village has a good range of ski-in/out lodgings and convenient nursery slopes.
-The extensive ski area, both locally and in the vast 600km Three Valleys, has varied terrain served by fast, modern lifts and state-of the-art snowmaking to enhance the excellent natural snow cover.
+The extensive ski area, both locally and in the vast 600km of slopes in the Three Valleys, has varied terrain and fast, modern lifts.
+State-of the-art snowmaking enhances the excellent natural snow cover.

 “Ninety-nine percent of Val Thorens’ ski area is set between 2,000m and 3,200m.
-Its lofty position guarantees excellent snow throughout the long winter season, which stretches from November to May,” says Gregory Guzzo, director of the Val Thorens Tourist Office.
+Its lofty position guarantees excellent snow throughout the long winter season, which stretches from November to May,” says a spokesperson for Val Thorens Tourist Office.

 Village altitude: 1,800m